Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 that private key into a 64-byte hash, where first half is pruned to be a valid scalar, and the second half is used as a “prefix” to be mixed with the message to generate a secret nonce.

-Unofrtunately, such definition of a private key is not compatible with linear operations required for _non-hardened_ derivation.
+Unfortunately, such definition of a private key is not compatible with linear operations required for _non-hardened_ derivation.
+Which means, that no key derivation scheme that needs independent key derivation for secret and public keys, is able produce private keys fully compatible with EdDSA definition of the signing algorithm.

-* TBD: expanded privkey as in NaCl-2011 used for max compatibility with existing EdDSA codebases
+However, [NaCl library](http://nacl.cr.yp.to/sign.html) happens to decouple most of the signing logic from the key representation and uses that 64-byte hash as its “secret key” representation for the `sign` function that we call an “expanded private key”.

-### Depth limit
+ChainKD and authors of [BIP32-Ed25519](https://drive.google.com/open?id=0ByMtMw2hul0EMFJuNnZORDR2NDA) proposal use that 64-byte representation to maximize compatibility with the existing EdDSA implementations.

-* TBD: 2^20 depth chosen for comfortable max depth while keeping prob of collisions negligibly low.  (reduced to allow a comfortably large number of derivation levels while keeping strict compatibility with EdDSA and ECDH).
+Our proposal differs slightly from BIP32-Ed25519 in that the private key does not carry additional 32 bytes secret entropy just to derive the “prefix” half of the expanded key.
+Instead, ChainKD derives second half of the 64-byte expanded key from the secret scalar itself, reusing its entropy and allowing the xprv to be of the same size as xpub — only 64 bytes (scalar + derivation key).

 ## Security